aharen/Language/README.md

 `'Language' => 'aharen\Language\Facades\Language::class',`

-Run `vendor:publish` artisan command to publish the database migration files
+Run `vendor:publish` artisan command to publish the database migration file and the default seeder

 `php artisan vendor:publish`

+Now add the `DefaultLanguageSeeder` to `database/DatabaseSeeder.php`

+`$this->call(DefaultLanguageSeeder::class);`

+You might need to run `composer dumpautoload` for the seeder to start working

-**Optional** default seeder file is provided (vendor/aharen/seeders) to create the default language.
-The provided seeder will create English as the default language but you can change the seeder to any language you like.
+**Optional** The provided seeder will create English as the default language but you can change the seeder to any language you like.

 In addition you will have to update `locale` and `fallback_locale` in `config/app.php` to your desired default language, since the package uses these to maintain set locale and default locale.